pkhaisman/budget-app-server/README.md

 # Budget App Server

-This is a boilerplate project used for starting new projects!
+This is the server for the Budget App Client!

 ## Set up the app on your machine